-Table 4: Comparison for a fixed level of redundancy (n = 8, m = 4)
+Table 4: Comparison for n = 8 and m = 4

-From this table, we notice that IDA is superior to both parity and shadowing in terms of level of fault-tolerance.
+From this table, we notice that IDA is superior to both parity and shadowing in terms of level of faulttolerance.
 Its performance is better (although close) to shadowing and a lot better than parity (especially when the read percentage is high).